-Chronological Paragraph
+Chronological Paragraphs

-A paragraph that tells what happened in the order in which the events occurred.
+Paragraphs that tell what happened in the order in which the events occurred.

-1c.
+2c.
 Emphatic

 The third organizational model is the emphatic paragraph.
 In this structure, you'll organize your sentences based on how important each piece of information is.

 You might start by giving the least important facts and move to the most important ones, or you could switch that around and write from most to least important.